 Discussed in "The Bris."
 Jerry tells a skeptical George that there certainly are women who would find a Pigman attractive.

 Jerry: Believe me, there'd be plenty of women going for these pigmen.
-Whatever the deform is, there's always some group of perverts that's attracted it it.
+Whatever the deform is, there's always some group of perverts that's attracted to it.
 [Singsong voice] Oooh, that little tail turns me on!

 Running Gag: Any reference to the name "Art Vandelay", as well as George's ambition to be an architect (or to pretend he is one).